 Community and Village Halls

-The West of England Rural network provide support and advice on Village Halls and also co-ordinate the hallmark scheme – a benchmark of good practice.
-They also run a network meeting across B&NES, contact Dick Whittington email: email@example.com, or tel: 01275 333701
+The West of England Rural Network provides support and advice on Village Halls and co-ordinates the Hallmark Scheme – a benchmark of good practice.
+They also run a network meeting across B&NES, contact Dick Whittington by email or tel: 01275 333701

 ACRE have produced a series of good practice / information sheets specifically for managing village halls.

 - Connect Up and have influence - Get involved with our Connecting Communities programme.
 The Council works with local partners provide opportunities for people to get together to address issues that affect their local area.
-In Keynsham, the Chew Valley, Bathavon and the Somer Valley there are Connecting Communities Forums.
-In Bath, there is a Bath City Forum and the Bath City Conference has been held annually since 2012 and provides a popular showcase for the work of local groups.
+There are five Connecting Communities Forums which meet three or four times a year and are open to anyone to attend.
+There are Forums for Bath Area; Bathavon Area; Keynsham Area; Chew Valley Area and the Somer Valley.

-- Networks - There are also specialist networks you can get involved with, including Healthwatch, the Children and Young Peoples Network and Thrive which is aimed at the cultural sector in Bath and North East Somerset.
+- Networks - There are also specialist networks you can get involved with, including Healthwatch and the Children and Young Peoples Network.

 Consider and champion views and experiences of the local 3rd sector, ensuring that the 3SG is a key part of the public services decision making processes.